-- Interior elevators.
-Elevators are available in several locations throughout the building.
+Interior Elevators: Elevators are available in several locations throughout the building.

-or contact the National Air and Space Museum Reservation Office from 9:00 am to 5:00 pm, Monday to Friday, except federal holidays, at 202-633-2563.
+To reserve a tour or for more information contact the National Air and Space Museum Reservation Office from 9:00 am to 5:00 pm, Monday through Friday.

 Central Smithsonian Accessibility Office

 Information for those who wish to visit other Smithsonian museums is available through the Central Smithsonian Accessibility Office.